-Principal trends related to Argentine Financial System
+Principal Trends Related to Argentine Financial System

-When considering the potential vulnerabilities of the financial system together with its strengths, there were no significant changes with respect to 2021, highlighting some increase in coverage levels.
-It is expected that, in the event of an adverse scenario materializing, a systemic response with a high level of resilience will be maintained.
+When evaluating the potential vulnerabilities of the financial system along with its strengths, during 2023 there were no significant changes with respect to 2022, with an increase in coverage levels being a notable development.
+It is expected that, should an adverse scenario materialize, it is anticipated that a systemic response will be sustained, characterized by a high degree of resilience.

-At the same time, the non-performing ratio of financing to the private sector continued to show a downward trend.
-The eventual materialization of certain risk factors mentioned in this annual report could affect the payment capacity of debtors, generating some degree of stress on the aggregate balance sheet of the financial system.
-However, in the aggregate, financial institutions maintain comfortable and growing levels of provisions and capital to face possible stress situations.
+At the same time, the level of irregularity in the loan portfolio and other financing to the private sector reached 3.7%, a 0.5% increase compared to the previous year.
+The potential materialization of certain risk factors mentioned in this annual report could impact the payment capacity of debtors, generating a certain degree of stress on the aggregate balance sheet of the financial system.
+However, in general terms, financial institutions maintain comfortable and growing levels of provisions and capital to face possible stress situations.

-The performance of financial intermediation activity remains a potential source of vulnerability for the group of institutions.
-In this context, the Central Bank's credit policy focused on the neediest sectors, promoting financing under accessible conditions for SMEs through the Line of Financing for the Productive Investment od SMEs ("LFIP").
-Looking ahead to 2023, there is room for intermediation activity with the private sector to recover momentum, based on the higher levels of savings in local currency, especially due to the dynamism of traditional time deposits and those denominated in UVA.
+The performance of financial intermediation activity continues to be a potential source of vulnerability for financial institutions.
+In this context, during 2023, the Central Bank's credit policy focused on supporting the neediest sectors, by promoting financing on affordable terms for SMEs through the SME Productive Investment Financing Line ("LFIP").
+Looking ahead to 2024, there is room for intermediation activity with the private sector to regain momentum, based on higher levels of savings in local currency, especially due to the dynamism of traditional time deposits and the elimination of certain regulations (minimum rate for time deposits) by the Central Bank.

-An eventual scenario of greater volatility in financial markets or a less dynamic performance of economic activity than expected could generate changes in the level or composition of deposits and challenges for the financial system.
-In order to offset these potential effects, the group of entities maintains ample liquidity coverage.
+A possible scenario of greater volatility in the financial markets or an economic performance below expectations could generate changes in the level or composition of deposits and present challenges for the financial system.
+To mitigate these possible effects, the group of entities maintains ample liquidity coverage.